Flooding of the Nile: Cultural significance in Ancient Egypt

+The Egyptians' name for the Nile was Ar or Aur, meaning simply “black,” for the color of the sediments it carried and deposited as fertile black soils on the floodplains of the Nile Delta.
+The mud's black color is also the root of the Ancient Egyptian name for the country: 𓆎 𓅓 𓏏𓊖 (km.t) (commonly vocalised as Kemet; probably pronounced [kuːmat] in ancient Egyptian), literally: "black land."
+Kemet, with its fertile black soil, stood apart from the deshret (dšṛt), or "red land", of the surrounding Eastern and Western Deserts.

+Hapi was the god of the Nile and its annual flooding, which was also called the Arrival of Hapi in addition to its proper seasonal name.
+Hapi, with the pharaoh, were said to control the flooding.
+His association with the fertilization of the soil also meant Hapi symbolised fertility itself.

 Flooding cycle

-The flooding of the Nile is the result of the yearly monsoon between May and August causing enormous precipitations on the Ethiopian Highlands whose summits reach heights of up to 4550 m.
-Most of this rainwater is taken by the Blue Nile and by the Atbarah River into the Nile, while a less important amount flows through the Sobat and the White Nile into the Nile.
-During this short period, those rivers contribute up to ninety percent of the water of the Nile and most of the sedimentation carried by it, but after the rainy season, dwindle to minor rivers.
+The flooding of the Nile is an effect of the yearly monsoon between May and August, which entails peak rainfall on the Ethiopian Highlands, the summits of which reach heights of up to 4550 m.
+Most of this runoff flows into the Blue Nile and, by the Atbarah River, into the main Nile; a smaller amount flows through the Sobat and the White Nile into the Nile.
+During this short period, the Atbarah and Sobat contribute up to 90% of Nile's flow and most of its transported sediment.
+After the monsoon season, they dwindle to minor rivers.

-The flooding as such was foreseeable, though its exact dates and levels could only be forecast on a short-term basis by transmitting the gauge readings at Aswan to the lower parts of the kingdom where the data had to be converted to the local circumstances.
-What was not foreseeable, of course, was the extent of flooding and its total discharge.
+For Ancient Egyptians, the flooding as such was foreseeable, although its exact dates and levels could be forecast only on a short-term basis by transmitting the Nilometer gauge readings at Aswan in Upper Egypt to the lower parts of the kingdom where the readings had to be correlated with the local conditions.